whathellahor/PSDtrial00/README.md

 > Hello master, twice.
 >

 Then delete the message **There is no other branch.** from the file2.txt.
+Use git commit to update the changes in your local repository.

 # The final tasks are: please merge the branch02 and branch 01 into the master branch.